cookiecutter/cookiecutter/README.md

 ## Acknowledgements

-Created and led by [Audrey Roy Greenfeld](https://github.com/audreyfeldroy), supported by a dedicated team of maintainers and contributors.
+Created and led by [Audrey M. Roy Greenfeld](https://github.com/audreyfeldroy), supported by a dedicated team of maintainers and contributors.